¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Installation Mastery: DIY-Friendly, Pro-Standard

-Always wire your window lighting to a dedicated circuit.
-Storefronts often share breakers with cash registers, coffee grinders, or neon signage.
-According to NFPA 70 (National Electrical Code), continuous loads should not exceed 80% of the circuit's capacity.
-Dedicated wiring prevents a "blown breaker" from shutting down your entire store during peak hours.
+Whenever possible, wire your window lighting to a dedicated circuit.
+Storefronts often share breakers with high-draw equipment.
+According to NFPA 70 (National Electrical Code), continuous loads should not exceed 80% of the circuit's rated capacity.

 Color Temperature Strategy

-• 4000K: Best for cafes, boutiques, and clothing.
-It feels inviting and renders skin tones and fabrics naturally.
+• 4000K (Neutral White): Often best for cafes and boutiques.
+It provides an inviting atmosphere and renders skin tones naturally.

-Reference the ANSI C78.377 standard to ensure that if you buy additional tubes later, the color consistency (chromaticity) matches your original set.
+Reference the ANSI C78.377 standard to ensure that any replacement tubes you buy in the future match the color consistency (chromaticity) of your original set.

 Custom neon LED sign with cool blue halo lighting above a sofa – custom neon LED sign